Maximus492/BowlingGame/README.md

 # this time (instead of 1 with the other methods) because those two values have been counted.
 #
 #
-# realised the pins have to count in doubles as well
+# Just realised the pins have to count in doubles as well
+#
+# The next plan will be fourth, trying to get everything going right